 Product managers and product marketing managers work closely together — but the actual work you do is quite different.

 Product managers are responsible for some of the most important work a business does — guiding the future of the product.
 They lead the product team and oversee the entire lifecycle of a product, setting the strategic vision and defining the “why,” “what,” and “when” of what gets built.
 This work comes before the engineering team tackles the “how” of building the product.

-Product marketing managers have a different job — they communicate the “why,” “what,” and “when” of what is built to potential buyers and internal teams.
-They use their understanding of the product and knowledge of the market, customers, and competitors to clearly explain the unique value the product brings.
+Product marketing managers use their understanding of the product and knowledge of the market, customers, and competitors to clearly explain the unique value the product brings.
+They are responsible for communicating the “why,” “what,” and “when” of what is built to potential buyers and internal teams.

 Now, in a healthy organization, product management and product marketing collaborate closely.
 But I have seen how things can go wrong when the two teams are not in sync — inconsistent messaging, botched go-live dates, and confusion about what the product actually does and the real benefit to customers.